New Grad Programs

 Educational opportunities include reduced program fees in continuing education courses offered by UC San Diego Extension Program.
 Your UC benefits will pay two-thirds of your education and graduate work undertaken at our sister campuses at UCLA, UCI and UCSF Schools of Nursing.

 As part of the University of California, UC San Diego offers one of the most comprehensive benefit packages in the San Diego area.
 You can choose from a variety of health, dental and vision plan options for eligible employees and family members.
-Includes three weeks of paid vacation, an average of twelve days of sick leave, and thirteen paid holidays a year for full-time employees, and sign-on bonuses.
+Includes three weeks of paid vacation, an average of twelve days of sick leave, and thirteen paid holidays a year for full-time employees.

 Click here to search current New Grad opportunities.